felias-fogg/dw-link/docs/manual.md

 ### 6.2 Import an Arduino project into PlatformIO

 Now let us prepare a debugging session with the same project we had before.
 Startup Visual Studio Code and click on the home symbol in the lower navigation bar.
 Now PlatformIO offers you to create a new project, import an Arduino project, open a project, or take some project examples.
 Choose **Import Arduino Project** and PlatformIO will ask you which platform you want to use.
 Type in **attiny85** and choose **ATtiny85 generic**.
 If you have a different board, you can, of course, select a different board.
 After that, you can navigate to the directory containing the Arduino project and PlatformIO will import it.
+It will also tell you to convert your INO sketch into a well-formed C++ program.
+This is something we can do later, though.

 ### 6.3 Debugging with PlatformIO